Quayson97/power-system-stability-prediction/README.md

 This module trains an  Artificial Neural Network (ANN) and extracts hidden features for hybrid modeling.
 It includes functions to:

 - **Build a simple ANN**: A multi-layer perceptron with two hidden layers.
-- **Train the ANN**: The network is trained for classification using validation accuracy, with Early Stopping to prevent overfitting.
+- **Train the ANN**: The network is trained for classification using accuracy as the metric, with Early Stopping to prevent overfitting.
 - **Extract Features**: Once trained, the second hidden layer outputs are used as extracted features.
 These features capture complex, non-linear patterns in the data.

 ### ensemble_model.py